By Charles Morgan with Hubert Walker for CoinWeek …..

 Booker T. and Carver Washington Half Dollars by the Thousands

 There was little to no interest in the Booker T. Washington and Carver Washington half dollars by 1980, despite their historical significance and interesting backstories.
 The coins were overproduced and undersold.
 An untold number were melted.
-Many of them went into circulation, while others gathered dust in clear plastic packaging.
+Many of the coins went into circulation, while others gathered dust in clear plastic packaging.

 In fact, hoards were being saved.
 The Guttag Brothers had many; their stash was dispersed only a few years ago.
 Others, too, stored these unwanted coins by the thousands.
 For all intents and purposes, once silver was removed from circulation, the Booker T. and Carver Washington halves were treated more like bullion than collectibles.